 If your subs are not synchronized with the video or audio you can add a delay (either forward or backward).
 MS stands for milliseconds.
 The offset feature is available for all subtitles styles.Menu text

-: the text that will be shown in the "settings" menu of the DVD to identify the subtitle stream.Language identifier
+: the text that will be shown in the "settings" menu of the disc to identify the subtitle stream.Language identifier

 Click on Set as default for playback

-if you have more than one subtitle stream and wish this stream to be played by default when the DVD is inserted into a DVD player and played.Embed this subtitle into video
+if you have more than one subtitle stream and wish this stream to be played by default when the disc is inserted into a player and played.Embed this subtitle into video

 : will "stick"/hard code the subtitles directly into the video.
 They will not be "removable" and they will not appear in the subtitle menu.
 Of course this is done on the converted result not your original video file.More...